 Every 2012 is welcome!
 While we encourage full teams to attend so that you get to experience traveling with your entire team, it is not a requirement.
 We still encourage players to sign up as individuals or partial teams!

 Yes – if you are able to attend but you are from a state without a specific 2012 team, or there are not enough players to make the journey as a team, we have the option to register as an individual, and Rush Soccer will place you on a team for the week.

 Do I Have to Stay In A Specific Hotel?

 Yes, Rush Fest is a “stay-to-play” event and you will reserve your block of rooms through Rush Travel.
-Rush Soccer has secured hotels for the Rush Fest which will host the classroom facilities, opening ceremonies, and facilities for team and staff meetings.
-Team Managers will receive booking links once registration is approved.
+More information about the host hotel to come!

 How Can Parents Book Hotels For The Same Rate And Location?